google/deepvariant/docs/deepvariant-details.md

 We report runtime in our case studies documentation.
 In order to make sure the results we report are reproducible without too much variation, we provide the commands we used here to show you what kind of machines we ran the case studies on.
 This is NOT the fastest or cheapest configuration.
-For more scalable execution of DeepVariant see the [External Solutions] section.

 ### Command for a CPU-only machine on Google Cloud Platform.